-The last 2 years I haven’t participated.
+There were 2 years that I didn’t participate.
 The thought of working for 31 days straight on art felt like a slog.
 Because it didn’t feel like joy, I knew something was up.
 Looking back, I believe it was burnout.

-For each Inktober that I have participated, I’ve tried to follow a theme.
+For each Inktober that I have participated, I’ve tried to follow a theme and try something new.
 Here’s what I’ve done over the years;

 2014 – this was my first year, so I really tried to follow Inktober philosophy and use ink every day for 31 days.
 You can view this Inktober on my Facebook Album of the same name.